SaaS (Software as a Service) Development

 The concept of SaaS, or Software as a Service, dates back to the 1960s.
 IBM was one of the pioneers in this area.
-Yet, it wasn’t until the 1990s that SaaS had the resources it needed to grow.
+Yet, it wasn't until the 1990s that SaaS had the resources it needed to grow.
 Today, 80% of businesses use a SaaS application.
-On top of that, this industry expects to keep growing in the next few years.
+On top of that, this industry is expected to keep growing in the next few years.

 This article will cover everything you need to know about SaaS.
 We’ll start by explaining the concept of SaaS and differentiating it from PaaS and IaaS.
 We’ll also go over how the SaaS business model works and what the advantages of using SaaS are.
 As well we'll give you some examples of SaaS applications.